Accessing Your Super

 Superannuation trustees may release preserved benefits on the grounds of severe financial hardship if a member:

 - Is in receipt of a Commonwealth income support payment, and has continuously received the payment for the last 26 weeks; and

 - Satisfies the trustee that he/she is unable to meet reasonable and immediate family living expenses.

 If you are aged 55 years and 39 weeks or more, an alternative test of severe financial hardship may be applied.
 You must:

 - Have received a Commonwealth income support payment for a cumulative period of 39 weeks after reaching age 55; and

 - Not be gainfully employed on a full-time or part-time basis on the date of your application to the trustee.

 Commonwealth income support payments include social security or service pensions; certain social security benefits; income support supplements; drought relief payments; exceptional circumstances relief payments; and Commonwealth Development Employment Projects (CDEP) Scheme payments.

 If a member satisfies one of the above tests, the Trustee may, in any 12 month period, release one lump sum payment.
 The lump sum payment may not be more than a gross amount of $10,000 and no less than $1,000 (or the balance of the member's benefit if it is less than $1,000).
-If you cannot gain early access to your superannuation benefits on severe financial hardship grounds, you may consider asking the Department of Human Services (DHS) to approve the release of some or all of your benefit on specified compassionate grounds.
+If you cannot gain early access to your superannuation benefits on severe financial hardship grounds, you may consider asking the Australian Taxation Office (ATO) to approve the release of some or all of your benefit on specified compassionate grounds.

 There are only very limited circumstances where benefits may be released on specified compassionate grounds.
 These are defined in Regulations and cover expenses in respect of: